 Something important to note for each of these.
 The multiplier number is often rounded.
 The first one, for finding yards given inches, says to multiply by 100.
 A lot of people use 95.5 as the multiplier number instead, which is closer to the actual value of 95.28.

-Here’s the thing: yes, precision in the math is important.
+Here’s the thing, though: yes, precision in the math is important.
 Rounding errors are still errors that compound over distance.
 These deviations become very significant at very long range.
-But at practical distances people tend to shoot, it’s within the natural deviation of the rifle and ammunition accuracy anyway.
+But at practical distances most people tend to shoot, it’s within the natural deviation of the rifle and ammunition accuracy anyway.

 You’ll notice the 3438 and 34.38 on these last two.
 Recall that that’s the ratio I mentioned earlier with minutes of angle 1:3438.
 You’re seeing it come up because those last two use the metric system and it’s nice round 10-based numbers.

 The random 87.3 you see on the second formula comes from converting inches to meters.
-It comes from dividing 3438 by 39.37, the number of inches in a meter.
+It’s the result of dividing 3438 by 39.37, the number of inches in a meter.